By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Add any valid transaction using

-with all fields specified
+addwith all fields specified

 Expected: GUI changes context if necessary, and transaction added is shown with correct fields